DoctorWkt/acwj/61_What_Next/Readme.md

 a function has having either "exactly N" or "N or more" parameters, and then write the code to use this information.

+## Add `short`s

+It shouldn't be too hard to add a 16-bit signed `short` type.
+But Nils mentions, in his SubC book, that adding `unsigned` integer to a C compiler is tricky.

 ## Rewrite the Register Allocation and Spilling

 Right now, the mechanism for register allocation and